Machine Relations

 Can you guarantee a Perplexity citation?

-Schema can help make a page easier to understand, but it is not enough by itself.
+Schema can help make a page easier to understand, but it is not sufficient by itself.
 The stronger play is structured evidence: clear definitions, answer-first sections, source-backed claims, semantic HTML, freshness, and independent corroboration.
+Schema is one signal in a system that weighs many.

 Is this just GEO?

-GEO is part of it, but it is too narrow by itself.
+GEO is part of it, but too narrow by itself.
 Generative Engine Optimization describes page and content optimization for AI answers.
 Machine Relations includes the broader source graph: earned media, entity clarity, third-party authority, measurement, and the public evidence layer AI systems use to decide who deserves trust.
+GEO is the page layer.
+Machine Relations is the system.

 Should I optimize for Perplexity differently than ChatGPT or Google AI Overviews?

-Yes and no. Each system has its own retrieval behavior, citation interface, and source mix.
-But the durable work is similar: build credible, extractable, authoritative sources that answer specific questions and are supported by independent proof.
+Yes and no. Each system has its own retrieval behavior, citation interface, and source mix — see the comparison table above.
+But the durable work is similar across all three: build credible, extractable, authoritative sources that answer specific questions and are supported by independent proof.
+If you optimize for Perplexity's specificity and extraction standards, you will likely improve performance across all AI answer surfaces.

 They write for rankings instead of citations.
-A ranking page tries to satisfy a search engine result page.
+A ranking page tries to satisfy a search engine result page with keyword coverage.
 A citation source gives an answer engine a clean, credible block of evidence it can use.
+The difference is structural: citation-ready pages lead with the answer, support claims with primary sources, and make every key fact extractable.

 The real answer